 Influenza vaccine delivery delays or vaccine shortages remain possible in part because of the inherent critical time constraints in manufacturing the vaccine given the annual updating of the influenza vaccine strains.
-Steps being taken to address possible future delays or vaccine shortages include identification and implementation of ways to expand the influenza vaccine supply, improvement of targeted delivery of vaccine to groups at high risk when delays or shortages are expected, and encouragement of the continued administration of vaccine beyond November and throughout the influenza season (December-March) every year (see Timing of Annual Vaccination with Inactivated Influenza Vaccine).
+Steps being taken to address possible future delays or vaccine shortages include identification and implementation of ways to expand the influenza vaccine supply and improvement of targeted delivery of vaccine to groups at high risk when delays or shortages are expected.